varocketry/guitar-mastery-hub/public/lessons/lesson_028_rhythm_lead_integration.md

 **Serve the song.**
 **Be complete.**

-**See you in Lesson 29 - where we prepare for performance and sharing your music!** 🎸
+**See you in Lesson 29 - where we prepare for performance and sharing your music!** ðŸŽ¸

 ---

-## 📝 TRACK YOUR PRACTICE
+## ðŸ“ TRACK YOUR PRACTICE

 **Ready to log your practice session?**